Stop Us If You've Heard This One Before: Album contents

 Stop Us If You've Heard This One Before contains 12 songs spanning 1992 to 2003.
 It contains four final studio recordings (B-sides not included on albums), three live recordings, three demos, an "outtake" and a remix.

 Two tracks ("One Week" (Pull's Break Remix) and "Yes!
 Yes!!
 Yes!!!") were previously released as B-sides on singles.
 "I Don't Get It Anymore" is the only final studio recording included for which the song was not later re-recorded and released on an album.
-"Second Best" appears on Everything To Everyone, and "Adrift", "Half A Heart" and "I Can, I Will, I Do" were subsequently re-recorded for Barenaked Ladies Are Me/Men.
+"Second Best" appears on Everything to Everyone, and "Adrift", "Half A Heart" and "I Can, I Will, I Do" were subsequently re-recorded for Barenaked Ladies Are Me/Men.

 Much of the material on Stop Us If You've Heard This One Before dates to the band's Reprise period.
-Four tracks come from 2003's Everything to Everyone, two more come from the sessions for 2001's Disc One: All Their Greatest Hits (1991-2001), and one track comes from the sessions of 2000's "Maroon".
-The remaining tracks include three live recordings from 1992 to 1994, a demo of The Old Apartment and "One Week" (Pull's Break Remix).
+Four tracks come from 2003's Everything to Everyone, two more come from the sessions for 2001's Disc One: All Their Greatest Hits (1991-2001).

-Early live recordings include "Same Thing" (1992), "Teenage Wasteland" (1993), and "Shake Your Rump" (1994), a cover of a Beastie Boys song.